Plastic armour: Development

 Plastic armour was at first met with resistance from some senior officers.
-Terrell soon received enthusiastic support from the Admiralty's Trade Division, which was responsible for protecting convoys and their ships.
+Terrell soon received enthusiastic support from the Admiralty Trade Division, which was responsible for protecting convoys and their ships.
 To proceed in an orderly manner, the Trade Division needed the approval of the Admiralty's Department of Naval Construction (DNC).
 Terrell and the chief of the Directorate of Miscellaneous Weapons Development (DMWD), Commander Charles Goodeve, met with representatives of DNC, who rejected plastic armour out of hand.
 DMWD performed a series of independent tests at the Royal Navy shore establishment HMS Excellent, resulting in a positive report:

 The report was forwarded to the DNC, but was rejected again.
 Some within the navy objected to the use of the word armour to describe a mixture derived from road-building materials.
 The DNC said that it would remove its objections provided the word "armour" was removed from the name of the product.
 The Trade Division insisted that the term "armour" was important for morale and that at this stage higher authorities decided that the DNC would be bypassed and production would start without their formal approval.

 The process and specification was patented secretly under an agreement that the British Crown had full use of the invention.
 Glanville insisted "in good faith" on his name appearing in the patent; Terrell acquiesced so the armour could be put into use without delay.

 Plastic armour was available in large quantities and cost only £12 1/2 per ton – compared with heat-treated armoured plate at about £150 per ton and in short supply (though weight-for-weight somewhat more effective than plastic armour).
 Plastic armour went into full production in October; facilities were soon in place in every major port involving every major road-building contractor in the country.
 Word spread abroad to Britain's allies.
 By the end of the war, plastic armour had been fitted to some 10,000 ships.
 Plastic armour was even used on the fighting ships of the Royal Navy, although in these cases the Department of Naval Construction insisted on referring to it as "plastic protection".